xaadrj/orthogonal-test/README.md

+# Detail

+This project is developed using Tailwind Css, TypeScript and i have also deployed it on the vercel [App Deployed Link](https://orthogonal-test.vercel.app/)

+### How to Run

+Go to the project directory and run `npm install` or `yarn` to install the node modules and run the project using `npm start`.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: